-In the bombshell report, “Noncitizen Voting: The Missing Millions,” The New School and Milano School student and his colleagues, Douglas Keith and Myrna Pérez, discovered “that both the number of people referred for prosecution and the number of people merely suspected of improper voting are very small.”
-The findings contradict Trump’s claim of widespread illegal voting (Famighetti and Keith reiterate this point in an op-ed for The Daily News).
+Working with his colleagues, Douglas Keith and Myrna Pérez, Famighetti, a policy and research analyst, discovered that “both the number of people referred for prosecution and the number of people merely suspected of improper voting are very small.”
+Famighetti and Keith later reiterated this point in an op-ed for The Daily News.

-To reach their conclusion, Famighetti, Keith, and Pérez reached out systematically to the individuals most in tune with the voting process: the local officials who actually ran the 2016 election.
+To reach their conclusion, Famighetti, Keith, and Pérez reached out systematically to the individuals most in tune with the voting process: the local officials who actually administered the 2016 election.

 “These officials are in the best position to detect improper voting — by non-citizens or any other kind,” wrote the authors, who interviewed 44 administrators representing 42 jurisdictions in 12 states, including officials in eight of the 10 jurisdictions with the largest populations of non-citizens nationally.

 - In the jurisdictions studied, very few non-citizens voted in the 2016 election.
 Across 42 jurisdictions, election officials who oversaw the tabulation of 23.5 million votes in the 2016 general election referred only an estimated 30 incidents of suspected noncitizen voting for further investigation or prosecution.
 In other words, improper noncitizen votes accounted for 0.0001 percent of the 2016 votes in those jurisdictions.

 - Forty of the jurisdictions studied reported no known incidents of noncitizen voting in 2016.
 Officials interviewed for the report said that the incidence of non-citizen voting in prior years was not significantly greater than in 2016.